Tualatin, OR: A Home Loan Process That's Unique to You

 From there, your lender will provide you with a loan estimate.
 You'll be presented with a potential interest rate, monthly payment, and estimated closing costs for the loan.
 Remember that your loan estimate doesn't mean you've been approved or denied for a mortgage in Tualatin.
 It's a bit of preview, and you can seek out multiple estimates to find the absolute best option for you.

-Go through the mortgage process in Tualatin with Mr. Cooper and we'll look at your situation and give you a Verified Approval letter — a super-accurate estimate of what you can afford to borrow!
+Go through the mortgage process in Tualatin with Mr. Cooper and we'll look at your situation and give you a Verified Approval letter — a super-accurate estimate of what you can borrow!
 This letter shows home sellers and realtors you are a serious buyer.
 Not all lenders offer Verified Approval letters as Mr. Cooper does.

 Just ask!
 It's normal to have questions about the home loan process.
 The FTC advises that you should also ask each lender about any special programs, additional fees, the loan's annual percentage rate (APR), and whether the quoted rate is the lowest for that week or day.